mf-atthaariq/gis/README.md

 1. M. Faturachman A.
 2. Riyan Hernandi

-Simple WEBGIS using Leaflet + Laravel 8, serve in WAMP.
+Simple WEBGIS using Leaflet + Laravel 8, served in WAMP.